-How Much Time Should You Spend on Social Media for Business?
-We Sort of Tell You
+How Much Time to Spend on Social Media for Business

 How to create a social media strategy

 Using social media to market your business starts with three basic things.

 - The resources you have to devote to a program

 There are lots of details within these buckets, but going through these steps will help you determine how much time to spend on social media.

 The first step in any marketing strategy is to set clear goals, specifically inbound marketing SMART goals.
 That memorable acronym means your goals should be:

 - Specific – A number you can define such as the number of new followers you want.